 I have held a number of visiting positions, most recently as a visiting lecturer on the LL.M program at the University of Buckingham, as leader for the course Systems Analysis in International Law (in 2009), and as a visiting researcher at the Max Planck Institute for Foreign and International Criminal law, Freiburg, Germany (2011)

-I have acted as a reviewer for publishers in the areas of EU law (for Routledge-Cavendish and Sweet & Maxwell), Public Law (for Oxford University Press and Pearson-Longman), Public International Law (for Routledge-Cavendish) and Jurisprudence (for Palgrave and Routledge-Cavendish), and am currently a member of the editorial board of the New Journal of European Criminal Law.
+I have acted as a reviewer publishers in the areas of EU law (for Cambridge University Press, Oxford University Press, Routledge-Cavendish and Sweet & Maxwell), Criminal Law (for Cambridge University Press), Public Law (for Oxford University Press and Pearson-Longman), Public International Law (for Routledge-Cavendish), Jurisprudence (for Palgrave and Routledge-Cavendish), and Land Law (for Pearson-Longman) and am currently a member of the editorial board of the New Journal of European Criminal Law.

 I previously worked as a Lecturer in Law (teaching EU Law, Public Law, and Jurisprudence) at the School of Law of Leeds Metropolitan University, for the academic year 2006-2007, and as a Tutor in Law (in the subjects Jurisprudence and Public Law) at the School of Law of Queen’s University Belfast, for the academic year 2005-2006.